Big White Ski Resort: History

 Big White was founded by Cliff Serwa and Doug Mervin and opened in 1963 with one T-bar.
 The first Snow Ghosts were discovered in 1965 by skiers, they later became the mountain's icon.
 The first accommodation on the mountain was built in 1968 and the first cabin was built in 1969.
+In 1976 a day lodge was constructed at the top of the village on porcupine road which served the mountain until 2000 when the Happy Valley Day Lodge opened. it was demolished to make way for housing developments.
+The first building to be constructed in what is the village center today was Whitefoot Lodge, built in 1980 and housed the ski rental shop and ticket booths until the Village Centre Mall opened in 1997.
+It was later turned into the village daycare.

 The Ridge Chair (double) opened in 1971.
 The Powder Chair (1979) (triple), The Easter Chair (1976) (triple), and the Village Chair (triple) opened thereafter.
-In the mid-1980s the Easter Chair was moved to replace the bunny hill t-bar and was renamed the Village chair; the Village Chair became the Summit Chair.
+In the mid-1980s the Easter Chair was moved to replace the Bunny Hill T-bar and was renamed the Village Chair; the Village Chair became the Summit Chair.
+In 1986, Big White’s first quad chair was built.
+The plaza chair which takes skiers from the base of the Ridge, to the Village Centre.
 The Ridge Rocket Express (quad) replaced the double chair in 1989 and the Bullet Express replaced the Summit and Village chairs in 1991.
 The Alpine T-Bar was moved to its present location and extended around this time as well.
-The Falcon Chair, which was in fact the old Ridge Chair, opened up the west side of the hill in 1992.
-The Gem Lake Express (quad), which doubled the skiable era, opened in 1997.
+The Falcon Chair, which was in fact the old Ridge Chair, opened up on the west side of the hill in 1992.
+Black Forest opened in 1994 adding more runs to the east side of the mountain with an express quad chairlift.
+The Gem Lake Express (quad), which doubled the skiable era, opened in 1996.
+In 2000 the Happy Valley Gondola was built to take people from the new lower village up to the village centre.
 The six-pack Snow Ghost was built adjacent to Ridge Rocket in 2006 to provide additional uphill capacity out of the Ridge base area.
-In 2018 the triple seat Powder Chair was replaced by a four-seat chair with the same name.
+The Cliff Chair (in the North-East section of the mountain) closed during the 2008 season whilst it waited for inspections by avalanche experts after the Parachute Bowl slipped in January 2008.
+In 2018 the triple-seat Powder Chair was replaced by a four-seat chair with the same name.

 In April 2020 The Snowghost Inn had a major roof collapse causing the roof over the atrium and pool to collapse.
 Big White was closed at the time due to the COVID-19 pandemic.

+On Saturday, January 27th, 2024, Big White encountered an operational disruption when the Black Forest high-speed chairlift necessitated evacuation due to a seized bearing in its electric motor.

 Shred and Revenge of the Boarding School Dropouts (Shred 2) snowboarding movies starring Tom Green and Dave England were filmed at Silver Star and Big White.